BoLS logo Today's Tabletop & RPG News

 I’ll admit I enjoyed Dane Cook’s comedy stylings.
 But still question several of his life choices.

 There are many house rules which have become so ingrained into every household.
 No one reads the rules of Monopoly.
 You learn from a young age, either from your parents, friends, school, or whatever.
-However, as with many oral traditions, they evolve over time, and new rules get added.
+However, as with many oral traditions, they evolve, and new rules are added.

 Each of these rules was likely added with the intention of making the game fun or accessible for children by making it easier.
 However, they have each horribly backfired and only add length to an already very repetitive game.